aevri/hello-consul-docker/README.md

 - *events*: The 'hello' service is now a simple HTTP server, it can change it's output in response to custom events broadcast with Consul.

+- *leader*: The 'hello' services now contend with each-other to become the single 'leader'.
+Consistency is achieved by using the session locking feature of Consul's key/value store.

 Please see the subdirectories for more details.